 The inherited IRA disclaim (temporary) exception

-What happens when you’re the primary beneficiary of an IRA, the decedent was over 70 1/2, meaning subject to the Required Minimum Distribution (RMD) rules, AND has not taken their RMD in the year they passed?
+What happens when you’re the primary beneficiary of an IRA, the decedent was over 70 1/2 before 2020, or 72, 2020 and beyond, meaning subject to the Required Minimum Distribution (RMD) rules, AND has not taken their RMD in the year they passed?

 For example, the IRA owner dies in October but has not received his RMD for the year.
 The beneficiary is required to take the RMD before 12/31.
 Doesn’t that mean they have received a benefit and cannot disclaim?